What causes white vaginal discharge?

 - Wear breathable cotton underwear and avoid pantyhose.
 Tight and synthetic clothing can increase the risk of vaginal infections.

 - Use a panty liner for comfort.
 On days when vaginal discharge is heavy — such as during ovulation — a panty liner can absorb excess moisture that may cause discomfort or irritation.
+A range of panty liners is available for purchase online.

 - Wipe from front to back.
 After using the toilet, always wipe from front to back to prevent bacteria spreading from the anus to the vagina.